tjiacheng123/Google_Forms_API/README.md

 # Google_Forms_API
 Just to provide some background on the rationale for using the Google Forms API.
-Client X operates a drinks stall but is only literate in the Chinese language.
+X operates a drinks stall but is only literate in the Chinese language.
 X relies on me to be the 'procurement officer' of the stall.
 Every week, X sends me a list of canned drinks order (coke, 100 plus, ice lemon tea etc.) through text in Chinese.
 On my end, I will translate the orders into English and forward the message to the vendor.
 The translation takes up about 10 to 15 mins a week and it would take even lesser time if I could automate the process.

 My proposed steps are:
 - Step 1: Create a Chinese canned drinks order form on Google Form